dkorolov1/ArchTests.Demo/README.md

 # ArchTests.Demo 🧱
 This solution is a demo project built on the philosophy of Clean Architecture, incorporating DDD and CQRS patterns.
 It features a simple API with a minimal set of functions for managing Checklist and Requirement entities, where Requirements belong to Checklists.
-Essentially, it’s a familiar to-do list with a different label😃 To keep things simple and  straightforward, in-memory repositories are used, so the data only persists for the duration of the API's runtime.
+Essentially, it’s a familiar to-do list with a different label :) To keep things simple and  straightforward, in-memory repositories are used, so the data only persists for the duration of the API's runtime.

 #### New to Clean Architecture, DDD, or CQRS?